urho3d/urho3d/Readme.txt

 There is also a CMake-based, work-in-progress method to build the Urho3D native code.
 To use, run cmake_android.bat or cmake_android.sh, then run make.
 After the native code build is finished, proceed to ant debug like above.
+In Linux,
+typically:

+- cd Android && android update project -p . -t 1
+- cd .. && ./cmake_android.sh
+- make -j8 install/strip (replace '-j 8' with the number of logical CPU cores of the host/build system)
+- cd Android && ant debug && ant installd (for deploying the debug apk)

 iOS build process